 The Health, Safety and Environment Manager has a central co-ordinating role in relation to general health and safety matters and acts as advisor to the University on health and safety strategy and the requirements and interpretation of relevant legislation.
 The Health, Safety and Environment Manager has a vital role in the development of the University's health and safety policy and plan, and the development of a health and safety management system.

-The Health, Safety and Environment Manager will ensure the effectiveness of Faculty/Departmental health and safety management structures through regular auditing of these systems.
+The Health, Safety and Environment Manager will ensure the effectiveness of School/Departmental health and safety management structures through regular auditing of these systems.

 The Health, Safety and Environment Manager will present, through the University Health, Safety and Environment Committee, to the University Council an annual report on the status of the University Health and Safety Management systems and procedures.

-The Health, Safety and Environment Manager is responsible to the Chief Operating Officer.
+The Health, Safety and Environment Manager is responsible to the COO for all University facing health and safety matters and to the Director of Facilities Management for all other matters.

 The Health, Safety and Environment Manager will be the nominated ‘competent person’ on behalf of Loughborough University, as required by the Management of Health and Safety at Work Regulations 1999.